 In addition to the above two options, if you do not usually have only one cloud storage, I recommend you to try a free cloud backup -- CBackupper.

 Despite being free, file backup, disk cloning, and plain file syncing are all available.
 It consolidates all clouds into one large backup space.
 When you find that a cloud storage is running out and you don't plan to pay extra for more storage, CBackupper can help you back up and transfer data to release it.

 In addition to backup, it can also easily restore data to a normal state when data is abnormal.
 By backing up and transferring, effectively integrating your storage space, it can not only improve the utilization of storage space, but also reduce your costs.

 The above is just some analysis of cloud backup for Mac users using iCloud and Dropbox.
+Besides the two cloud storage, you can also backup Mac to Google Drive, OneDrive, and so on.
 You can choose according to your needs and my suggestions.
 Of course, using CBackupper is a great option.
 This easy-to-operate, highly practical software that allows you to easily back up will definitely surprise you.